 CONCLUSION

 Technical advances in imaging and biology question the imperative of clinical examination in prostate cancer.
-This urge a need for significant change in our professional identity as physicians.
+This urges a need for significant change in our professional identity as physicians.
 Yet, clinical examination remains essential in medical practice, no longer as a performative medical tool, but as a mean of communication.
 Clinical examination provides space to answer intimate request, convey difficult information, approach intimacy, and redefine roles in a care relationship.

 One could question the ethics of this use of clinical examination.
 Patients may consent to clinical examination because they are convinced it will bring significant information.
 Using clinical examination other than a purely medical purpose could betray patient’s confidence.
 Performing clinical examination without informing its true goal could be considered unethical.
 This could be interpreted as questioning the imperative respect for patient’s autonomy.